-Are you are buying or selling a farm?
+Are you are buying or selling a farm in North Devon?

 Our agricultural conveyancing lawyers specialise in buying and selling farms, farmland and agricultural buildings in North Devon and beyond.

 When buying or selling agricultural land or buildings it is important to use the services of specialist rural property solicitors.

 This is because agricultural conveyancing isn’t like residential conveyancing.
 It involves a range of specific legal issues which can easily trip up inexperienced lawyers who are not familiar with agricultural property law or the local area.